ICOS-Carbon-Portal/jupyter/docs/faq.md

 **jupyter-info@icos-ri.eu**

-### My notebook worked before a Jupyter Hub update, but now it fails
+### My notebook worked before a Jupyter Hub update, but now it fails.

 This can happen when: